Why You Have Blurry Vision After Waking Up: Causes, Treatments & Relief

 3. Corneal Swelling (Corneal Edema)

-Blepharitis is chronic inflammation of the eyelid margins.
-It interferes with tear quality and can cause crusting along the eyelashes.
+Blepharitis is chronic inflammation of the eyelid margins that affects tear quality.

 • Blurry vision in the morning